-2 METHODOLOGY
+2 Methodology

-This study serves (1) as a validation of the structuring of patents generated using LSA and the Kemp and Tenenbaum algorithm for discovering structural form and (2) as an examination of the effect of "near" and "far" external analogical stimuli on design output quality.
+This study serves (1) as an examination of the structuring of patents generated using LSA and the Kemp and Tenenbaum algorithm for discovering structural form and (2) as an exploration of the effect of "near" and "far" external analogical stimuli on design output quality.
 The first part of the methodology section describes the steps taken to generate the structure of patents, while the second part details the set up and process by which the cognitive engineering design study was performed.
+Further details of the structuring procedure and the design metrics used can be found in Refs.
+[66] and [7].